-Cooperative Medicine vs. Siloed Medicine - Cooperation between health team members including professional care providers, is critical, and must be based on a clear and elevating goal.
+Complementary Medicine vs. Siloed Medicine - Cooperation between health team members including professional care providers, is critical, and must be based on clear and elevating goals.
 The Team Lead must have P&L responsibilities.
-Usually the Team Lead is the Health Guardian and not a single professional.
+Usually, the Team Lead should be the Health Guardian and not an isolated professional.

 Aging is not Disease - With aging comes change.
 Just because you get older doesn’t mean you have to become ill.
 You can develop good health habits now that strengthen your body’s organ systems to prevent pathologies now and in the future.
 You should experience increasing wellness as you age.

 Chronic Disease Is Preventable - At least 80% of all heart disease, stroke and type 2 diabetes and over 40% of cancers could have been prevented.
 These health conditions and other chronic diseases can be prevented and managed through pathology prevention practices.